-If your business isn’t one of the top-ranked sites, you’re losing business to your competition.
-Let’s look at how to rank higher by leveraging your Google My Business listing.
+If you haven’t claimed and optimized your Google Business Profile listing or if your business isn’t one of the top-ranked sites, you’re missing out on business opportunities.
+Let’s look at how to rank higher by leveraging your Google Business Profile listing.

-Your Google My Business (GMB) listing is a profile of your business in your Google Account.
+Your Google Business Profile is a profile of your business in your Google Account.
 This profile includes information about your company, such as:

 - Business Name

 Google uses this information to help determine what search terms your website should rank for.

 When someone searches for a term that Google thinks relates to a local business, it lists 3 of those local results above the normal search results.
 This “Local 3 Pack” is prime real estate for local businesses since it shows such a limited number of results.

 The information that shows in the 3 Pack comes from your Google Business Profile.

 Local SEO vs Global SEO